Rapid Response Services For Workers

 Local services that may be available to you include use of computers, telephones, and fax machines for your job search; financial planning and stress management workshops; financial support for training; income support if your job was lost due to foreign trade; and special services for veterans and adults with disabilities.

-Once again, services, resources and benefits vary from state to state; attending any Rapid Response events will provide you with the information you need in your particular case.
+Services, resources, and benefits vary from state to state.
+Be sure to attend any Rapid Response events to learn about your particular case.

 Connections to Other Re-Employment Services